 Government regulations have a clear and direct impact on housing affordability by influencing house prices and interest rates.
 NAHB’s “priced-out model” closely examines how and where those variables can affect affordability.

 Nationally, for every $1,000 increase in the price of a home, about 152,903 households are priced out of the market for a median-priced new home.
+These are the households that can qualify for a mortgage before a $1,000 increase but not afterwards.
 The degree of impact varies between regions and depends largely on population and income distribution of each metro area.

 NAHB recently updated the new 2016 priced out estimates for the individual states and more than 300 metro areas.
 The priced-out model also generates the housing affordability pyramid, which shows that as the price of a home increases, the number of households in each tier that are able to afford it, decreases.